tillbiskup/evedata/docs/architecture.rst

       Generally, detectors can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
 Currently, all data are stored in the identical dataset on HDF5 level and only by "informed guessing" can one deduce that they served different purposes.
 How to handle this situation in the future, or more important: how to deal with this in the data model described here?
 Currently, there seems to be no unique identifier for a detector beyond the XML-ID/PV.

+    * References to spectra/images

+      There are measurements where for a given position count spectra (1D) or entire images (2D) are recorded.
+At least for the latter, the data usually reside in external files.
+How is this currently represented in eveH5 files, and how to model this situation with the given :class:`EveData` classes?

 evefile.evemetadata module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~